rzavala1989/simple-nextjs-ai-day-planner/README.md

 ## Technical Stack
 - **Next.js (App Router):** Utilized for server and client components, ensuring secure API calls and efficient server-side rendering.
-- **React & TanStack Query:** Employed for managing state and API calls, with built-in handling of loading, error, and caching states.
+- **TanStack Query:** Employed for managing state and API calls, with built-in handling of loading, error, and caching states.
-- **Tailwind CSS:** Provided rapid, responsive styling with a mobile-first approach.
+- **Tailwind CSS/shadcn:** Provided rapid, responsive styling with a mobile-first approach.
 Custom gradients and dark mode support were added for a modern aesthetic.
 - **OpenAI API:** Integrated in a secure, server-only API route to generate schedules using GPT-4o.
 - **Vercel:** Deployed the app on Vercel, leveraging its seamless integration with Next.js for fast builds and global distribution.